ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-proactive.md

 # Proactive tasks
 {: #opsprocs-proactive}

-The goal of these proactive checks is to enable system administrators to maintain the VMware vCenter Server® environment in a health state.
+The goal of these proactive checks is to enable system administrators to maintain their {{site.data.keyword.vcf-auto}} instance in a healthy state.
 When carried out daily, it prevents many common issues that are related to usage, capacity and performance issues, from impacting your workloads.
 These proactive checks can be classified into the following structure.

 * Health - Checks that indicate issues that are currently affecting the health of your environment and require immediate attention to minimize impact that is, hardware failures.
 * Risk - Checks that indicate issues that are not immediate threats but must be addressed soon.
 For example, capacity issues.